Allen Chastanet

 Allen Michael Chastanet (born 20 November 1960) is a Saint Lucian businessman and politician who served as Prime Minister of Saint Lucia from 2016 to 2021.
 He is currently the Leader of the Opposition of Saint Lucia and the political leader of the United Workers Party as well as the parliamentary representative for Micoud South constituency.

 Education

 In 1979, Chastanet graduated from high school at Stanstead College in Stanstead, Quebec.
-He holds a B.A. degree from Bishop's University and an MSc degree from American University.
+He holds a B.A. degree from Bishop's University and an M.Sc. degree from American University.

 Business career

 Chastanet worked as vice president of marketing and sales for Air Jamaica.
 He is the managing director of the Coco Palm Hotel in Rodney Bay.